Witiko/wiki-mathml/README.md

-This is a Firefox userstyle that switches the pre-rendered wikipedia math to MathML.
+This is a Firefox userstyle that switches the wikipedia math from SVG to MathML.
 To install the userstyle, install the [Stylish][] Mozilla plugin or similar and install the [userstyle.css](userstyle.css) file into it.